nagev-r/MovieTheaterMgmt/README.md

 When opened the first thing a user would see is the page filled with a list of different movies to select from.
 A user would then select a movie of their choice
-From the movie selected they would then choose a time they would like to attend This leads them to the checkout page which prompts them to pay.,
+From the movie selected they would then choose a time they would like to attend This leads them to the checkout page which prompts them to pay.

- 1. The browser loads index.html.
- 2. JavaScript sends a request to /tickets/movies.
+### Project Structure
+1. Controller: Manages the HTTP requests and responses.
+2. Model: Represents the Movie and Showtime data.
- 3. Shows movie titles and times on site.
+3. View (Thymeleaf templates): Displays movie information, showtimes, and ticket booking form.

- 4. The dropdowns on the page are populated with movie titles and showtimes.
- 5. When the user clicks "Book Ticket", a  request is sent to /tickets/book.
+### How It Works
+1. Homepage: Displays a list of movies with their details.
+2. Select Movie: Click on a movie to see the available showtimes.
+3. Ticket Purchase: Choose a showtime and select the number of tickets.
+4. Confirmation: Confirm your booking with the selected tickets.